SnakeAmadeus/lyricsHelper/README.md

 3. Tick the checkbox of "Lyrics Helper," define a preferred shortcut if you like.
 4. Click to Musescore menu toolbar -> plugins -> Lyrics Helper, and enjoy!

 You need to select a txt file by clicking "..." first to enable all the buttons.
+Or just drag-drop a text over the plugin!
 Button Behaviors:
 1. "◀" and "▶" button moves the lyrics cursor backward/foward by 1 step.
 The cursor will loop if it reaches the filehead/filetail.
 All following buttons will only work when A SINGLE NOTE is selected: